 Back to my sweet, loving, adventurous husband.
 Although I do the majority of the vacation planning, don’t think for a second that he’s just getting dragged along and tolerating my crazy trips.
 He plans a few of his own crazy adventures when we are traveling together.
 I’m usually more than willing to go along with them too… Unless it involves a crazy ski run that is well beyond my personal skill level or comfort.

 Damon loves the outdoors.
 He skis.
 He hikes.
 If there is a mountain involved, he is going to find a way to climb it or strap planks to his feet and go down it.
 In fact, he is the reason I ever learned to ski.
 And he is the only reason I can say I’ve conquered a 14,000 foot mountain… And then a second one… While pregnant.
 (See, he’s dragged me along on some interesting adventures, too.)

 My husband’s bucket list

 So what’s on my sweet, loving, adventurous husband’s bucket list?
-When our daughter is old enough (like 10 or 12 years old), he wants to take a wonderful family vacation to…. drum roll please….
+When our daughter is old enough (like 10 years old), he wants to take a wonderful family vacation to…. drum roll please….
 Antarctica!
+It’s part of our 10 year family travel bucket list.
 Talk about going off the grid.
-I’m fairly certain they don’t have WiFi or electrical outlets there either.
+I’m fairly certain they don’t have WiFi or electrical outlets in Antarctica either.
 See, he’s my perfect match!
 I hope we will be traveling together and embarking on crazy adventures well into our 80s!